wolfgames/phenotypes/storycore_to_journey_with_fun_prompt.md

 **Goal:** Guide the player through a structured risk/reward investigation, making key decisions to identify the culprit within a ~10-minute experience, **while strategically revealing narrative elements to enhance engagement and emotional investment.**

 **Output Structure:**
 The gameplay outline is a sequence of numbered steps, grouped by phase.
 Each step represents a specific player interaction or decision point and MUST be tagged with a **Gameplay** `PhenotypeTag` indicating the type of gameplay pattern being used.
-The sequence of these phenotype-tagged steps forms the complete player journey. **Narrative reveals are triggered via the `ACTION` field within these gameplay steps.**
+The sequence of these phenotype-tagged steps forms the complete player journey. **Narrative reveals are triggered via the `ACTION` field within these gameplay steps.** The `INVESTIGATION_HUB` serves as a central point for navigation from Phase 2 onwards, with other investigative steps branching off and returning to it.

 **PhenotypeTag (Enum):**
 The `PhenotypeTag` for each step MUST be one of the following values:
 **Gameplay Phenotypes:**
 - `CASE_HOOK`: Creates ~5 passage compelling hook sequence (hook, context, immersive introduction) using intro cmds. **May trigger initial World/Case Axioms.**
-- `INTRO_SEQUENCE`: Presents 3 theories (TruePositive, FalsePositive, FalseNegative) with evidence via intro steps, ending in a branch choice. **May trigger initial Relationship/Character reveals.**
+- `INTRO_SEQUENCE`: Presents 3 theories (TruePositive, FalsePositive, FalseNegative) with evidence via intro steps, ending in a branch choice. **May trigger initial Relationship/Character reveals and leads to the INVESTIGATION_HUB.**
-- `INVESTIGATION_HUB`: Central navigation point for all activities.
+- `INVESTIGATION_HUB`: Central navigation point for all activities, typically introduced at the start of Phase 2.
+Player returns here after completing investigative branches.
 - `EVIDENCE_COLLECTION`: Creates interactive locations to find evidence.
+Player typically returns to `INVESTIGATION_HUB` after.
 - `EVIDENCE_EXAMINATION`: Provides detailed analysis of individual evidence items.
+Player typically returns to `INVESTIGATION_HUB` after.
 - `SUSPECT_LIST`: Displays known suspects for comparison and selection.
+Player typically returns to `INVESTIGATION_HUB` after.
 - `SUSPECT_PROFILE`: Shows detailed suspect info, including statements.
+Player typically returns to `INVESTIGATION_HUB` after.
-- `DEDUCTION_PUZZLE`: Challenges player to identify lies or solve puzzles (e.g., passcode). **Success often triggers `Revelation_Proposition`s.**
+- `DEDUCTION_PUZZLE`: Challenges player to identify lies or solve puzzles (e.g., passcode). **Success often triggers `Revelation_Proposition`s.** Player typically returns to `INVESTIGATION_HUB` after solving or failing.
 - `DEDUCTION_SUCCESS`: Rewards correct deductions/puzzle solutions with progress/evidence.
 - `DEDUCTION_FAILURE`: Provides feedback and retry/consequence for incorrect deductions/puzzle solutions.
-- `EVIDENCE_VERIFICATION`: Presents scientific/expert analysis results. **May trigger technical `Revelation_Proposition`s.**
+- `EVIDENCE_VERIFICATION`: Presents scientific/expert analysis results. **May trigger technical `Revelation_Proposition`s.** Player typically returns to `INVESTIGATION_HUB` after.
 - `BREAKTHROUGH_MOMENT`: Creates dramatic revelation connecting evidence. **This IS a major `Revelation_Proposition`.**
 - `SUSPECT_CONFRONTATION`: Creates tense scenes when presenting evidence to suspects. **Can trigger `Character_Axiom` or `Interaction_Proposition` reveals.**
 - `ACCUSATION`: Final mechanism for player to select the culprit.
 - `CASE_RESOLUTION`: Delivers the satisfying conclusion and explanation, **integrating narrative threads.**
-**Narrative Delivery Phenotypes:**
+**Narrative Delivery Phenotypes:** (These often act as destinations from the HUB or follow other gameplay steps before returning to the HUB)
 - `NARRATIVE_EVIDENCE_SNIPPET`: Reveals evidence containing a narrative detail.
 - `NARRATIVE_EVIDENCE_FOR_RELATIONSHIP`: Reveals evidence about character relationships.
 - `NARRATIVE_EVIDENCE_FOR_MOTIVE`: Reveals evidence suggesting/confirming motive.